marcellino-ornelas/create-components-react/README.md

 <!-- fix this here -->

-create-components-react assumes that you want all paths to a component and the component's name first character to be uppercase.
+create-components-react assumes that you want all component name and paths to have there first letter as a capital letter.
 If you input a component name or any paths that use lowercase chars, this package will convert it to the uppercase version.
 Examples:

+    react-component create app

 `app` will turn into `App`

+    react-component create nav/navItem

 `nav/navItem` will turn into `Nav/NavItem`